 I was expecting and got a call Monday night.
-Laura Zois and John Bratt were in trial in Frederick County in a rear end car accident case.
+My parent Laura Zois was in trial in Frederick County in a rear end car accident case.
 I got word of the verdict: $291,000 and some change.
-A verdict in excess of the at fault driver’s of $100,000 and the uninsured motorist policy of $250,000.
+A verdict in excess of the at-fault driver’s of $100,000 and the uninsured motorist policy of $250,000.

 State Farm claims are always a challenge to settle.
 More than any other insurance company, they just do not make settlement offers that entice victims to settle before trial.
 The settlement offer in this case was $8,200, I felt like we should have gotten more and I was a little disappointed we did not.
 This speaks volumes of where were are, at least in Maryland, with State Farm.
 We can get a verdict 35 times the settlement offer and still not view it as an epic victory.
 Because State Farm’s offer was not even remotely in the range of reasonable.